mircoporetti/blog/content/blog/opinions-retro/index.md

 Some things to keep in mind:

-- **Other people’s choices are often made the same way yours were:** after many discussions and experimentation -> Be open to understanding their reasoning, and consider changing your idea if it makes sense.
+- **Other people’s choices are often made the same way yours were**, after many discussions and experimentation -> Be open to understand their reasoning, and consider changing your idea if it makes sense.
 - **Even if your perspective is objectively better, it might not always be worth pursuing** -> Standards can be difficult to redefine and reapply across an existing codebase, and the trade-off between effort, cost, and benefit might not justify the change.
 - **Not everyone is open to discussions at all times** -> Communicate your intentions, postpone the discussion to a better time, or step back and let it go if the change isn’t so significant.

 Finding the right balance is key.
 Bring your ideas to the table, gradually advocate for them when they’re meaningful, and know when to let go if the return isn’t worth the investment.

-### 7. Code Coverage Is Not a Measure of Quality and Shouldn’t Be the Goal

-Code coverage is a useful metric.
-It’s particularly helpful when a team is transitioning to testing in a codebase where tests are absent, or when members are new to testing.
-It also provides a rough indication of whether any tests were forgotten during pipeline runs, helping to anticipate issues before delivering features.
-Finally, it can offer a high-level overview of the codebase’s state.

-However, it’s critical to understand that code coverage is a quantity metric, not a quality metric, and it must be treated as such.
-Writing tests solely to increase coverage isn’t meaningful and can lead to the pitfalls mentioned earlier.
-For example, I’ve sometimes seen codebases with high coverage percentages, but upon closer inspection, the tests didn’t verify anything particularly useful or relevant to the actual requirements.

-In my experience, after writing integration tests for a use case, tools often fail to understand the testing approach and suggest covering unnecessary parts with unit tests.
-And guess what?
-Red pipeline :red_circle:.
-So, how do you fix it?
-You either write useless tests or hack your way around it with annotations or configurations.
-This happens because the tools can’t determine whether the tests are meaningful or understand the context and reasoning behind them.
-(Who knows what AI might do for us in the future? :robot:)

-So, what’s the takeaway?
-I believe code coverage can be useful but shouldn’t be the goal.
-It should instead be the natural consequence of writing tests with a requirement-first mindset.
-While the percentage output can provide insights, it must be interpreted cautiously to avoid slowing down progress without real benefits or pushing teams in the wrong direction.

-### 8. You Don’t Need to Test Every Single Function
+### 7. You Don’t Need to Test Every Single Function

 There’s a common misconception about testing: when we talk about it, we often think of unit tests and end up testing every single function.
 This happens when developers lose focus on the real goal of tests: ensuring that business requirements are met and that the code behaves as expected.